Due diligence on shell companies

 Understanding shell companies

 Companies can set up shell companies with relative ease, and usually at a minimal cost.
 Shell companies are little more than a legal entity and often have no employees or specific business which they conduct.
-These entities are normally established in smaller, offshore jurisdictions but are also routinely established in larger, more-prominent jurisdictions, such as the United States and the United Kingdom (in 2011, approximately 133,300 such entities were set up in Delaware alone).
+These entities are normally established in smaller, offshore jurisdictions but are also routinely established in larger, more-prominent jurisdictions, such as the United States and the United Kingdom.

 Three key elements you must include when conducting due diligence on shell companies